apache/skywalking-website/docs/events/README.md

 # SkyWalking Events

+## Release Apache SkyWalking CLI 0.1.0
+###### Dec.
+10th, 2019
+SkyWalking CLI 0.1.0 is released.
+Go to [downloads](/downloads) page to find release tars.
+1. Add command `swctl service` to list services
+1. Add command `swctl instance` and `swctl search` to list and search instances of service.
+1. Add command `swctl endpoint` to list endpoints of service.
+1. Add command `swctl linear-metrics` to query linear metrics and plot the metrics in Ascii Graph mode.
+1. Add command `swctl single-metrics` to query single-value metrics.

 ## Welcome Qiuxia Fan as new committer
 ###### Nov.
 23th, 2019
 Based on her continuous contributions, Qiuxia Fan (a.k.a [Fine0830](https://github.com/Fine0830)) has been voted as a new committer.